IvanRublev/PersistentStorageSerializable/README.md

 try! mySettings.persist()
 ```

-It's possible to make custom storage class by adopting `PersistentStorage` protocol.

 ### Reading data stored by the previous version of the app

-When you have some data persisted in User Defaults by the previous version of the app and want PersistentStorageSerializable library to read that data into your structure you need to provide a mapping between properties names and User Defaults keys.
+When you have some data persisted in User Defaults by the previous version of the app and want to read that data into a structure you need to provide a mapping between properties names and User Defaults keys by overloading the `persistentStorageKey(for:)` function.

 Say we have following data persisted in User Defaults: